Diana Easton, MPAS, PA-C

 Mr. Fetterolf teaches EKG, infectious disease and laboratory medicine and co-teaches physical diagnosis lab in the didactic phase of the program.

-Mrs. Hook received her Master's in Physician Assistant Studies with a concentration in OB/GYN from the University of Nebraska and her BS and PA certificate from King's College.
+Mrs. Hook received her Master's in Physician Assistant Studies with a concentration in OB/GYN from the University of Nebraska.
+She holds a BS in Biology and a PA certificate from King's College.
+She is a graduate of the first PA program at King’s College.

-After graduation for the PA program Mrs. Hook practiced OB/GYN Medicine with Harry Reich MD, Louis Freedman MD, and Bonnie Mancia MD.
-She currently practices OB-Gyn part-time at Geisinger Wyoming Valley Medical Center.
+After graduation from the PA program Mrs. Hook has practiced OB/GYN with Harry Reich MD, Louis Freedman MD, and Bonnie Mancia MD.
+She currently practices OB-Gyn at Geisinger Wyoming Valley Medical Center.

 Mrs. Hook is a Distinguished Fellow of the AAPA, a member of PAEA and PSPA.
 She has held numerous leadership positions within the PSPA and she is currently a member of the conference committee and a member of the PSPA Faculty-Student Affairs Committee.

-Mrs. Hook is one of the Clinical Coordinators providing evaluation and monitoring during the clinical year of the Program.
-During the didactic year she teaches OBGYN and assists in Physical Diagnosis Lab, clinical skills testing and OSCEs.
+Mrs. Hook is one of the Clinical Coordinators.
+Her duties include evaluation and monitoring students and rotation sites during the clinical year of the Program.
+During the didactic year she teaches OBGYN and participates in Physical Diagnosis Lab, clinical skills testing and OSCEs.
+She serves on college committees and is very involved in student/alumni affairs and the annual College Phonathon.

 Mrs. Novinger graduated from the King’s College Physician Assistant program in 1988 and completed her MS Physician Assistant Studies with a concentration in Education and Leadership from the University of Phoenix in 2008.
-She is a member of the PSPA She spent 4 years in Family Practice, 6 years in OB/GYN and 3 years in Neurosurgery as a clinical Physician Assistant.
-Mrs. Novinger resides in Mountain Top with her husband and five children.
+She is a member of the PSPA and AAPA.
+She has clinical experience in Family Practice, OB/GYN, Neurosurgery, and Otolaryngology as a clinical Physician Assistant.

-During the didactic phase, she is the instructor for Medical Interviewing and Documentation, Diagnostic Imaging, Surgery, and coordinator of OSCEs.
+During the didactic phase, she is the instructor for Medical Interviewing and Documentation, Diagnostic Imaging, General Surgery, and coordinator of OSCE’s and Didactic year seminars.
+In addition, she co-teaches Physical Diagnosis Lab in the didactic year.

 Mr. Reynolds is a 1993 graduate of the King’s College PA program.
 He received his MPAS from the University of Nebraska with a concentration in Family Practice.
 After graduation from the King’s PA program, Mr. Reynolds worked full-time for Rural Health Corporation of Northeastern Pennsylvania, splitting his time between Valley Pediatrics and the Exeter Township Health Center.
 He continues to work for Rural Health Corporation on a part-time basis.